“Blind by petty climb

 Hodicott had pointed over to a table near the bar, where the acerbic political columnist held court, thizzoner now swapping spit heatedly with Sun-Times rival, Irv Kupcinet, as in Kup’s Column.
 As far as I could hear, the two opinion pols were debating eventual mayoral primary prospects for Daley darling, Jane Byrne—the Consumer Affairs head recently fired by labor union-besieged Michael Bilandic.

-Boss Royko argued that it would take more than a City Hall bombing and gravedigger strike to bury the current mayor in favor of a daffy woman challenger—more along the lines of an act of God.
-He cited the broad shoulders and sharp elbows of Machine stalwarts like Dan Rostenkowski and ‘Fast Eddie’ Vrdolyak; Kup reminded him that Byrne was a niece of powerhouse Daley crony, Alderman Edward Burke.
-I sipped at my fountain Coke and glanced about at Wall of Fame photo snaps and portraits of sundry Chicago celebs and such notable news wretches as Dave Condon, Bill Granger and Edgar Munzel.
+Boss Royko argued that it would take more than a City Hall bombing and gravedigger strike to bury the current mayor in favor of a daffy woman challenger.
+Kup reminded him that Byrne was a niece of powerhouse Daley crony, Alderman Edward Burke, so there.
+I sipped at my fountain Coke and glanced about at Wall of Fame photo snaps and portraits of such notable news wretches as Dave Condon, Bill Granger and Edgar Munzel.

-Opposing walls held framed shots of a succession of horny Billy Goats on bar stools, cavorting behind tavern bar tops with Sianis family and friends, or it and BG’s founder being ejected from Wrigley Field during the 1945 World Series—the goat deemed too odorus.
-Sianis supposedly said, cursed be the Cubs, who hadn’t been back to the Fall Classic ever since, likely never would be.
+Opposing walls held framed shots of horny Billy Goats on bar stools, cavorting behind bar tops with Sianis family and friends.
+One showed BG’s founder being ejected from Wrigley Field during the 1945 World Series—his goat deemed too odorus.
+Sianis supposedly cursed the Cubs, who hadn’t been back to the Fall Classic ever since.
 Even now, newer posters among the photos hailed Belushi, Murray and Aykroyd, rather than Tinkers, Evers and Chance.

-Everywhere about the barroom, news was being gathered, opinions were being challenged, calls being rehashed, smoke-filled deals were being struck, tips surreptitiously exchanged.
-The rigor and romance of the journalism game: At once, the Billy Goat was so alive with intellectual fervor, while drowning in mind-numbing alcohol and nicotine toxicity, morning edition deadlines be damned.
+Everywhere about the barroom, news tips were being gathered, opinions challenged, smoke-filled deal struck, dirt surreptitiously exchanged.
+The rigor and romance of the journalism game: At once, the Billy Goat was alive with intellectual fervor, while drowning in mind-numbing alcohol and nicotine toxicity, morning edition deadlines be damned.